-Fieldwork will be conducted over a two-day period to New Brighton.
-One day will focus on Human Geography and the second Physical Geography.
+Fieldwork will be conducted on a one day trip to New Brighton.
+The morning session will focus on Human Geography and the second session Physical Geography.
 This fieldwork is fully assessed in exams at the end of Year 11.

 There is the opportunity to attend an overseas European Enrichment trip ran by the Geography department.
 The 2018 trip was to the Bay of Naples, Italy and included visits to Mount Vesuvius, Pompeii and the Isle of Capri.